 You'll learn how to think critically and to solve problems.
 We will teach you to analyse data, write clearly and effectively, and be a confident communicator of science.
-You'll learn how to plan. implement, and analyse your own research project.
+You'll learn how to plan, implement, and analyse your own research project.

-At Levels 1 and 2 you'll also study additional social science subjects, such as geography, politics, and life sciences modules for those that are eligible.
+At Levels 1 and 2 you'll also study additional social science subjects, such as geography, and politics; life sciences modules may be studied by those that are eligible.

-Level 1 - You'll learn about social behaviour, memory and cognition. child development, human abilities, personality and more.
+Level 1 - You'll learn about social behaviour, memory and cognition, child development, human abilities, personality and more.
 You'll also learn how to conduct experiments from idea to analysis.